ERnsTL/flowd/doc/adr/adr-028-typed_ports_contracts_and_graph_validation.md

 - Strict mode:
   Violations result in validation errors and mutation rejection.

-- Compatibility mode:
+- Minimal profile:
   Violations produce warnings (e.g. W_IIP_TYPE_MISMATCH)
   and do not block execution.

 This staged behavior supports migration from untyped IIP payloads to fully typed graph contracts.

 Strict mode represents the normative target behavior of the system.
-Compatibility mode is transitional.
+Minimal profile is transitional.

 #### Port-definition mutations